amoahy15/GenTech/Docs/frontend docs/Notifications.md

 ## Notifications
 In the Virtuoso Web App, notifications are currently rendered upon login failures.
-This is to promote transparency with our users with an account.
+This is to promote transparency with our users who have a account.
 The notifications inform users about what caused their failed login attempt.
 Below is a breakdown about how this fuctionality was achieved with the interaction between three Notification-specific react components.

 ## NotificationBar Component